charmbracelet/vhs/README.md

 #### Ctrl

-Press a control sequence with the `Ctrl` command.
+You can access the control modifier and send control sequences with the `Ctrl` command.

 ```elixir
 Ctrl+R